SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Evaluation

 \subsubsection{\textbf{Good Layout Collections}}

-As mentioned in \autoref{sec:method}, \modelName\ learns graph drawing by imitating good layout examples.
+As mentioned in Section~\ref{sec:method}, \modelName\ learns graph drawing by imitating good layout examples.
 Hence, the quality of the examples is essential to our model performance.
 If the quality of the good layout collection is better, \modelName\ is more likely to generate a superior layout.
-Therefore, for every training graph, we collect the best possible layout as the layout examples.
+Therefore, for each training graph, we hope to ensure the quality of the layout examples collected is as good as possible.

-In practice, the quality of a layout is usually measured by some commonly agreed aesthetic criteria\cite{purchase1,purchase2}.
+In practice, the quality of a layout is usually measured by some commonly agreed aesthetic criteria\cite{purchase1}.
 Each criterion assesses one aesthetic aspect, and some criteria may even contradict each other\cite{haleem-huamin}.
 For this reason, it is difficult to find a graph layout that optimizes every aesthetic criterion.
-Therefore, in our experimental study, we collect a separate set of good layout examples for each of the six aesthetic criteria respectively.
-These six aesthetic criteria include stress, the number of edge crossing (Xing), the acute angle formed by a pair of crossing edges (XAngle), a combination of stress and Xing (Stress + Xing), a combination of Stress and Xangle (Stress + XAngle), and a combination of 7 aesthetics (Combined) including stress, Xing, XAngle, the angle formed by two incident edges (IAngle), node occlusion (NodeOcc), uniform edge length (EdgeUni) and the divergence between the graph space and layout space (t-SNE).
+Therefore, in our experimental study, \minorrevise{we collected} a separate set of good layout examples for each of the six aesthetic criteria respectively.
+These six aesthetic criteria include stress, shaped-based metrics\cite{shape-metric}(Shape), the number of edge crossing (Xing), the acute angle formed by a pair of crossing edges (XAngle), a combination of stress and Xing (Stress + Xing), a combination of Stress and Xangle (Stress + XAngle), and a combination of 7 aesthetics (Combined) including stress, Xing, XAngle, the angle formed by two incident edges (IAngle), node occlusion (NodeOcc), uniform edge length (EdgeUni) and the divergence between the graph space and layout space (t-SNE).

-To collect the good layout examples for each criterion, a layout of every training graph is generated by 7 existing layout methods in \autoref{table:good-layout}, which are the 10 benchmarks mentioned in \autoref{sec:benchmark} except DeepGD\cite{deepgd}, $GD^2$\cite{sgd2}, $SGD^2$\cite{zheng-gd2}.
-The best layout with respect to the criterion among the layouts generated by these 7 methods is then selected as a good layout example for training purposes.
-If the criterion value of two layouts is tied, the stress is adopted as the tiebreaker.
+To collect the good layout examples for each criterion, a layout for each training graph is generated from 7 existing layout methods in \autoref{table:good-layout}, which are the 10 benchmarks mentioned in Section~\ref{sec:benchmark} except DeepGD\cite{deepgd}, $\mathrm{GD}^2$\cite{sgd2}, $\mathrm{SGD}^2$\cite{zheng-gd2}.
+The best layout with respect to the criterion among all layouts generated by these methods is then selected as a good layout example for training.
+If the criterion values of two layouts are tied, the stress is adopted as the tiebreaker.
 The percentage of every layout method selected into each of the four good layout collections, i.e., generating the winning layouts for each criterion, is presented in \autoref{table:good-layout}.
+It is worth mentioning that, even though only the best layout is chosen per graph as the good layout example in our experimental study, it is also possible to employ a sample size greater than one by selecting the top $K$ best layouts.